-In today's world, computer monitoring has become increasingly common in the workplace.
+In today's world, computer monitoring software has become increasingly common in the workplace.
 What’s interesting is that, depending on your location, your boss doesn’t even have to tell you that it’s an occurrence in your company.
 Therefore, how can you know if computer viewer software is being used to monitor you at work?

 What Exactly Is Employee Monitoring?

 If you’re reading this article, you probably know all about employee monitoring devices and how they work.
 But, some of you may don’t and therefore we’ll just briefly cover all aspects of employee monitoring.

 A software such as this offers a lot to your employer.
 First of all, it allows them to control your work.
 This sounds scary, but it's not necessarily a negative thing.
 Surely you yourself have once met a colleague who tried to avoid work in every way possible.
 This is exactly why such software exists.
 With the help of it, your manager can clearly see who’s working and who isn’t, as well as exactly how much time they spend on non-productive tasks.
 Therefore, further activities can be undertaken to improve the work of the entire collective and create a healthier work environment.

-Also, software to monitor PC activity goes hand in hand with productivity.
+Also, screen monitoring software for PC goes hand in hand with productivity.
 It has been proven that when you have someone who’s looking over you when you work, you tend to be more productive.
 It’s simple, you don’t want to avoid work when your boss is watching you.
 And more productivity equals better overall performance of the whole business, which is what the goal is.

 Clues About Monitoring